microsoft/java-on-aca-with-ai/05-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 Then, in the same location, create a new `CityController.java` file that contains the code that will be used to query the database.

-> The CityController class will get its Cosmos DB configuration from the Azure Spring Apps Service Connector that we will configure later.
+> The CityController class will get its Cosmos DB configuration from the Azure Container Apps Service Connector that we will configure later.

 ```java
 package com.example.demo;